What is a fresher resume?

 Just because you’re a recent graduate doesn’t mean you haven’t developed valuable resume skills that could give you an advantage over other more experienced candidates.

-Throughout your academic career, you’ve likely picked up numerous valuable transferable skills.
-These are hard and soft skills that are highly sought after by employers in all industries, because they make employees more well-rounded and adaptable.
+Throughout your academic career, you’ve likely picked up numerous transferable skills that will help you succeed in the role.
+Transferable skills are hard and soft skills that are highly sought after in all industries, because they make employees more well-rounded and adaptable.

 A few examples of transferable skills are: